Xinglab/rMATS-DVR/README.md

 ##Requirements

 1. Install Python 2.6.x or Python 2.7.x and corresponding versions of NumPy and SciPy.
-2. Install Java.
+2. Install Java (version 1.8 or later).
 3. Add the Python and Java directories to the $PATH environment variable.
-4. Download Picard tool from https://broadinstitute.github.io/picard/.  (version 1.77~1.86 has been tested, version 2.6 or later is not compatible)
+4. Download Picard v2.6.0 from https://github.com/broadinstitute/picard/releases/tag/2.6.0.
 5. Download GATK from https://software.broadinstitute.org/gatk/download/. (version 3.0~3.6 have been tested)
-6. Download SAMtools (http://www.htslib.org/) and add it to $PATH environment variable.
+6. Download SAMtools (http://www.htslib.org/) and add it to $PATH environment variable. (v1.3.1 has been tested)

 ##Installation:

-1. Create soft links of particular java programs from Picard and GATK into rMATS-DVR folder.<br>
+1. Create soft links of Picard and GATK into rMATS-DVR folder.<br>
  - cd rMATS-DVR <br>
- - ln -s  /path/to/picard/BuildBamIndex.jar ./ <br>
- - ln -s /path/to/picard/ReorderSam.jar ./ <br>
- - ln -s /path/to/picard/MarkDuplicates.jar ./ <br>
- - ln -s /path/to/picard/AddOrReplaceReadGroups.jar ./ <br>
+ - ln -s /path/to/picard/picard.jar ./ <br>
  - ln -s /path/to/GATK/GenomeAnalysisTK.jar ./ <br>
 2. Then the source code can be directly called from Python. <br>